Makhloufhleli/logistigo/README.md

-# Rest-Api-Nestjs-Typeorm
+# Logistigo
-This is a rest api with nodejs FrameWork nestjs using typeorm and mysql database
+This is a rest api with Nestjs FrameWork using typeorm and mysql database.
 ## Installation
 ```bash
 $ yarn install